awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 For more information about NVMe drivers on Windows instances, see [Amazon EBS and NVMe on Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/nvme-ebs-volumes.html) in the *Amazon EC2 User Guide for Windows Instances*\.

-**Confirm that your instance has the NVMe driver**
+**To confirm that your instance has the NVMe driver**
 You can confirm that your instance has the NVMe driver and check the driver version using the following command\.
+If the instance has the NVMe driver, the command returns information about the driver\.

 ```
 $ modinfo nvme
 ```

-If the instance has the NVMe driver, the command returns information about the driver\.

-**Update the NVMe driver**
+**To update the NVMe driver**

 If your instance has the NVMe driver, you can update the driver to the latest version using the following procedure\.

 1. Connect to your instance\.